Advisor Agreement Template

 - Inflexible terms: No provisions for adjusting the agreement as needs change

-Typical advisor equity ranges from 0.1% to 2% depending on the advisor's level of involvement, expertise, and your company's stage.
-Early-stage startups typically offer 0.25% to 1%, while later-stage companies offer 0.1% to 0.5%.
-High-profile advisors may command higher percentages.
+Typical advisor equity ranges from 0.1 to 1.0 percent depending on the advisor's level of involvement, expertise and the company stage.
+Pre-seed and seed startups commonly grant 0.25 to 1.0 percent.
+Series A and later companies grant 0.1 to 0.5 percent.
+High-profile or operator advisors may command up to 2 percent.

 - Complete advisor agreement template in Word and PDF formats